 Born in 1908, he moved to the peacefully secluded land of Glade Park in 1917 at the age of nine with his family to start anew, farming and living off the land.
 Kenneth described the first few years of his life on Glade Park as rough.
 His father passed in 1919 and left himself and his older brother to tend to the responsibilities of the homestead.
 The two boys hand-pulled massive amounts of sagebrush from their land and planted Bumblebee Corn, a shorter variety of corn with husks described as “little nubbins”.
 They grew enough corn to raise and feed pigs and help provide food for horses throughout the winter.

-Kenneth initially attended the Glade Park School, north of the Glade Park Store in a big wash.
+Kenneth initially attended the Glade Park School, north of the Glade Park Store across from a big wash.
 It was a tiny school with bare essentials, like most schoolhouses in the early 1900s.
 This school was soon after replaced with the Pipeline School, which exists just north of the Glade Park Store (today it acts as the Glade Park Church and Community Center).
 He remembers social events referred to as “literaries” held at the churches and schools in the area.
 During literaries the townsfolk would gather and make up stories for entertainment.

 When Kenneth turned a spirited young age of 14, he was “put out” on a sheep camp to herd the flocks.
 He lived as a sheepherder for nine or ten years, and spoke of a time when he had up to 1,000 head of sheep under his watchful eye.